 Geysir, an erupting hot spring, is basically inactive now, but its close neighbor Strokkur is much more reliable, with an eruption about every 10 minutes.
 We watched a few eruptions and got warmed up by the smoke.
 Then we headed on our way to see our first waterfall of the trip.

-I don’t know if it was because the sun finally peeped out or because there were rainbows EVERYWHERE, but within minutes of arriving at Gullfoss I was in absolute awe.
+I don’t know if it was because the sun finally peeped out or because there were rainbows EVERYWHERE, but within minutes of arriving at the Gullfoss parking lot I was in absolute awe.
 This waterfall is huge and you can see it from pretty much every angle – above, below and right next to it!

 As we walked down to get closer to where the water was crashing, we were doused in mist and happiness.
 When we actually walked through one of the rainbows, I started questioning if maybe I had fallen and hit my head and was now dreaming.